Bernard Mond: World War II

 In September 1939, Mond and his division defended the Pszczyna corridor against the German invasion.
 Surrounded by the Wehrmacht, he capitulated on September 20 at 3 p.m., near Nowe Sioło; and was subsequently imprisoned in German oflags: VII-A Murnau, IV-B Königstein and VI-B Dössel.

 After the war

 He returned to Poland in 1946 and took a managerial position in a state travel agency Orbis.
-In 1950, he was dismissed (most likely because of his political background and/or political views) and had to work as a handyman in a building materials warehouse in Poland.
+In 1950, persecuted by the communist government for his military service in the Second Polish Republic, he was dismissed and had to work as a handyman in a building materials warehouse in Poland.
+His funeral, however, was awarded full military honors.